 - Cover the cashews with ½-inch of water and let sit for 1 hour or up to overnight.

-- Drain and rinse the cashews and add to a food processor along with the other ingredients.
+- Drain and rinse the cashews and add to a food processor along with the parsley, garlic, lemon juice, salt, and pepper.
 Process until smooth, stopping to scrape down the sides once or twice.
 Taste and add more lemon juice or salt and pepper as desired.

 - Bring ¾ cup of water in a small saucepan to a boil.
 Add the couscous, stir to combine and remove from the heat.
 Let it sit for 7 to 10 minutes.
 Fluff the couscous with a fork and set aside.